evmos/evmos/docs/guides/keys-wallets/keplr.md

 Open the Keplr extension on your browser.
 If you are setting up Keplr for the first time, you can either create a new account or import an existing account.
 Refer to the [Keplr documentation](https://keplr.crunch.help/getting-started) for further information.

-## Connect to Evmos Testnet and Request Funds from the Faucet
+## Connect to Hazlor Testnet and Request Funds from the Faucet

-Once you are signed in to the Keplr extension, visit the [Faucet](https://faucet.evmos.org/) and click the `Request Funds with Keplr` button.
-Then approve the both following pop ups `Chain Add Request` and `Request Connection` to add the {{ $themeConfig.project.name }} testnet chain (evmos_9000-1) to Keplr and approve the connection.
+Once you are signed in to the Keplr extension, visit the [Faucet](https://faucet.hazlor.com/) and click the `Request Funds with Keplr` button.
+Then approve the both following pop ups `Chain Add Request` and `Request Connection` to add the {{ $themeConfig.project.name }} testnet chain (hazlor_7878) to Keplr and approve the connection.

 ![chain add request](./../img/keplr_approve_chain.png)